Getting started with STM: STM32F407 Discovery

 STM32F407 Discovery board (STM32F407G-DISC1) with STM32F4DIS-BB base board and STMF4DIS-LCD display module.

 The following article explains all necessary steps to create an Embedded Wizard UI application suitable for the STM32F407 Discovery board.
 Please follow these instructions carefully and step by step in order to ensure that you will get everything up and running on your target.
-Moreover, this article assumes, that you are familiar with the basic concepts of Embedded Wizard.
+In case you are not familiar with Embedded Wizard, please read first the Quick Tour tutorial to understand the principles of Embedded Wizard and the GUI development workflow.

 Introduction: External display controller and partial display updates